Customise Consent Preferences

 Thermal Transducers

-Thermal transducers measure temperature changes and convert them into electrical signals.
-They are widely used in temperature regulation and control systems.
+Thermal transducers measure temperature changes and convert them into electrical signals, crucial in temperature regulation and control systems.

 • HVAC systems for temperature regulation.